christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 You (the modder) provide:
 - a stable **promiseId** (a name for this promise, within your namespace),
 - an **actionId** + optional `actionArgs` (registered at startup to a function, so PromiseKeeper can resume after reload),
-- a **situationFactoryId** + optional `situationArgs` (registered at startup to rebuild the situationStream on demand),
+- a **situationMapId** + optional `situationArgs` (registered at startup to rebuild the situationStream on demand),
 - a **policy** (simple rules like once/N, chance, cooldown, retry delay, expiry),
-- an actionable **situation candidate** shape your action can run with: each emitted situation candidate includes a stable **occurrenceId** (so PromiseKeeper can remember it across reloads) and a **subject** that is (or contains) the live, safe-to-mutate thing you want to act on; if your situationStream is not in that shape yet, you reshape it in the situation factory (for example with `map`) or have to make it ready in your action.
+- an actionable **situation candidate** shape your action can run with: each emitted situation candidate includes a stable **occurrenceId** (so PromiseKeeper can remember it across reloads) and a **subject** that is (or contains) the live, safe-to-mutate thing you want to act on; if your situationStream is not in that shape yet, you reshape it in the situation map (for example with `map`) or have to make it ready in your action.

 PromiseKeeper provides:
 - It tells you exactly what it found and where, and hands you the live, safe-to-mutate subject.